Thea Placida.

 Round, layered.
 Incense, dried figs, aged wood, golden honey, ripe cherry.

 Thea Placida draws from the Japanese Mizudashi tradition, a slow cold-water infusion that reveals the finest tea aromas without bitterness.
-This gentle extraction is then finished on selected oak chips to bring roundness, structure and complexity.
+This gentle extraction is then infused with selected oak chips to bring roundness, structure and complexity.

-Carefully chosen botanicals complete each expression to create a beverage that evokes the world of natural wine, without alcohol.
+Carefully chosen botanicals complete each expression to create a beverage with complex, deep aromas — entirely non-alcoholic.
 A first in Canada.

 How to enjoy it